vin-ni/hover-on-touch/README.md

 ![Preview of the Plugin for a shop](/media/shop.gif?raw=true "Preview")
 ![Preview of the Plugin for a text with an ad behind](/media/text.gif?raw=true "Preview")

-Some thoughts on what the plugin can be used for can be found on my [blog](http://vinzenzaubry.com/journal/hover-on-touch/) entry.

 ## Installing
 ```javascript
 <script src="your/path/hoverontouch.js"></script>
 ```
-and add the following to your html
+and add the following to your html:
 ```javascript
 <script type="text/javascript">
     var HoverOnTouch = new HoverOnTouch();